StatisticsHealthEconomics/covid/reading-list/README.md

 # Selected reading material for the project

-The analysis of the dataset is mainly focused on *Generalised linear models*.
+The analysis required for this project is focused mainly on "*meta-analysis*", possibly using binary or count outcomes, which would require generalised linear models.
 These are regression models that can be used when the outcome variable can**not** be safely assumed to be generated from a process described by a Normal distribution.
 Instead, relevant cases are when the data are binary (modelled using a Binomial or Bernoulli distribution) or counts (modelled using a Poisson distribution).
+Other types of models (including "random effects") can and should be explored.

 Here are some relevant supporting material that you can have a look at